Blog

 How Macrows fits

-Macrows is a private spreadsheet database for Mac.
-It fits content calendars that start as a spreadsheet but now need structure around campaigns, content items, assets, approvals, dates, and repeated handoffs.
+Macrows fits content calendars that start as a spreadsheet but now need structure around campaigns, content items, assets, approvals, dates, and repeated handoffs.

 Use Macrows when you want to: